-The cake is delicious and the frosting is to die for!
+The holiday carrot cake is delicious and the frosting is to die for!
 The original recipe calls for dried cranberries, but my in-laws used raisins.
 This is what I also did.
 I am usually not a big fan of raisins, but I love it in this cake.
 The cake is suppose to be four layers, but I was too afraid the cake was going to fall apart when I made mine so I only did two layers.
 Part of my issue may have been due to the fact that instead of doing two nine inch rounds I used my Demarle large round mold (which is 9.5 inches) and did the whole cake in that and just cooked it longer.
 It probably would have helped to refrigerate or freeze the cake a bit before trying to cut it into layers.

 - 2 1/2 cups flour

 - 1 tsp baking soda

 - 1 cup sugar

 - 1 1/2 cups vegetable oil (I use canola)

 - 2 tsp vanilla

 - 3 medium-size carrots, peeled and shredded (about 2 cups)

 - 1/2 cup sweetened dried cranberries (I used raisins)

 - 2 (8 oz) pkgs cream cheese, at room temperature